The Encyclopaedia of Aboriginal Australia: Description

 The Encyclopaedia of Aboriginal Australia: Aboriginal and Torres Strait Islander history, society and culture was first published in two volumes, containing 1340 pages of entries and illustrations, in 1994.

 According to Horton, The Encyclopaedia of Aboriginal Australia was "the first significant authoritative and comprehensive reference on all aspects of Australian Aboriginal and Torres Strait Islander history, society and culture".
 It covers all major subject categories, including history, art, economy, food, health, land ownership, language, law, literature, and music, as well as more recent political issues and biographies.

 Over 200 contributors wrote articles for the Encyclopaedia, many of them Indigenous writers, activists or scholars.
 The editor chose to mention white people in the Encyclopaedia only where they had some impact on Aboriginal society.
-There about 2000 entries and about 1000 photographs, maps and drawings.
+There are about 2000 entries and about 1000 photographs, maps and drawings.
 Two main themes are attributed to every article: Geographic Region and General subject.
 Prominent Aboriginal Australians Charles Perkins, David Mowaljarlai, and Galarrwuy Yunupingu all wrote endorsements to be printed on the cover of the book.

 The work is aimed at a wide audience, both Indigenous and non-Indigenous, and it is written for general as well as academic readers.
 Most entries are followed by suggestions for further reading, with each work fully cited in the bibliography.